maruohon/Minecraft-Overviewer/README.rst

 You will also need to create the texture pack and point the config file to that.
 To create the texture pack/file, you need to create a zip file, that contains the following:
  - textures directory from the 1.5.2 version of minecraft.jar
- - next, you need to copy the blocks directory from each of the mods' supported by this version of overviewer, texture directory, into the textures/blocks/ directory, renamed to the following names: ae, bc, bop, forestry, ic2, magicbees, mfr, mystcraft, natura, railcraft, te, thaumcraft, tic
+ - next, you need to copy the blocks directory from each of the mods' supported by this version of overviewer, texture directory, into the textures/blocks/ directory, renamed to the following names: ae, bc, bop, dartcraft, forestry, ic2, magicbees, mfr, mystcraft, natura, railcraft, te, thaumcraft, tic
  - inside the zip file, you would then have a directory structure such as the following:
   - textures/blocks/gravel.png (vanilla)
   - textures/blocks/bop/aloe.png (Biomes O' Plenty)